bens-schreiber/postscript-interpreter/README.md

 ## Dynamic vs Static Scoping
 This interpreter has the ability to switch between dynamic and static scoping.
 Do this by passing the compiler flag USE_STATIC_SCOPING in `stack.yaml`.
 Dynamic scoping is enabled by default as it is the default in PostScript.

 The static scoping implementation stays true to PostScripts stack based nature.
-Every new scope (some procedure `{...}`) will trigger a new dictionary to be created by merging all the dictionaries in the stack (a closure).
+Every new scope (some procedure `{...}`) will pass the current dictionary.
 Then, any modifications done to this dictionary will not be reflected in the parent scope, giving us static scoping.

 See `test/sample/scoping.ps.in`:
 ```postscript